benhur07b/benhur07b.github.io/_posts/2017-03-29-making-a-static-site-with-jekyll-and-github-pages.md

 comments: true
 pinned: false
 ---
 [Github Pages](https://pages.github.com/) is one of the best and easiest ways to host static sites online.
 It can be used to host sites for your Github user/organization or your Github projects.
+Github pages sites are automatically rendered by Jekyll which makes it great for blogging.
+You can learn more about Jekyll [here](https://jekyllrb.com/docs/home/).

+The easiest way to create your own site is to fork an existing Jekyll site and see how it works.
+You can find sample sites [here](https://github.com/jekyll/jekyll/wiki/Sites).

 ### Jekyll directory structure
 ```